blakerego/Github-Pull-Request-Browser/README.md

     - Ensure the following scopes are added:
         - all 'repo' scopes are granted.
         - ['read:org'], under admin:org
-    - Once you generate the access token, store in an environment variable named `GITHUB_ACCESS_TOKEN`
+    - Once you generate the access token, open javascript file services/environment-vars.js, and properly set `GITHUB_ACCESS_TOKEN`.

 ## Testing